oblac/jodd-site/content/madvoc/2+overview.md

 `WebApp` is the central point for running *Madvoc* components.
 It is the very first object created by *Madvoc*. `WebApp` class is very extensible, so writing custom web applications is piece of cake.

+`WebApp` is used to register all *Madvoc* components, define parameters, set routes...
+You may use it to configure almost everything in the application.
+However, most of the things can be registered and configured using just annotations and without touching the `WebApp`.
+Which way to use is up to you.

+### Custom WebApp

+To provide custom implementation of `WebApp`, just set the context parameter in `web.xml` named: `madvoc.webapp`.

 ## Madvoc Components

-The whole *Madvoc* infrastructure is split into the components.
-Almost any feature is extracted and encapsulated into a separate component; this makes *Madvoc* developer friendly.
+The whole *Madvoc* infrastructure consist of the _components_.
+Almost any feature is extracted and encapsulated into a separate component.
 You can simply override any existing component or register a new one if you need so.

 *Madvoc* components are marked with `@MadvocComponent` and, by default, they are registered automatically from the classpath.
 Any class annotated with this annotation becomes a *Madvoc* component.
 You can have as many components as you want.
-So what you can with *Madvoc* components?
+So what you can do with *Madvoc* components?
 Like we said, you can override existing components to change the default behavior.
 Or you can add new components that simply configure existing ones.
 Custom *Madvoc* component may be also used for registering the _web components_.
 And so on - practically, you have the full power over the *Madvoc* infrastructure.

 *Madvoc* uses *Petite* container internally for storing and wiring *Madvoc* components.
 This means that *Madvoc* components can be easily injected into each other: just use `@PetiteInject` annotation and the instance of referenced component will be injected once when component instance is created.

 ## Web Components

 While *Madvoc* components are designed for the infrastructure, the so-called "_web components_" are meant for the user's web application.
 Web components are actions, filters, interceptors... that compose together the web application.
-Here is a diagram how they are related.
+Here is a diagram how they are related:

 <div class="clearfix">